pandas-dev/pandas/doc/source/merging.rst

    right = pd.DataFrame({'key': [1, 2], 'v1': [20, 30]})
    right

-We are able to preserve the join keys
+We are able to preserve the join keys:

 .. ipython:: python